Archanciel/audio_download_extract/README.md

 trimmed.*

 audiodownload filePathName -**e**0:0:2-0:10:55 -**e**0:0:3-0:10:53
-*Removes the first seconds of the audio file like in the previous creating two example, but now resulting trimmed files are ending at different positions.*
+*Removes the first seconds of the audio file like in the previous example, creating two trimmed audio files, but now the resulting files are ending at different positions.*

 Note that any number of extract options can be specified !